AFLplusplus/AFLplusplus/custom_mutators/README.md

 and add `AFL_CUSTOM_MUTATOR_ONLY=1` if you only want to use the custom mutator.

-Multiple custom mutators can be used by seperating their paths with `:` in the environment variable.
+Multiple custom mutators can be used by separating their paths with `:` in the environment variable.